 To ensure all students are treated fairly and consistently, the Creighton University School of Law has various policies and procedures in place.

 Each state has distinct rules and procedures regarding the admission to practice law, including some states which require registration as a law student if the applicant intends to practice in that jurisdiction following graduation from law school.
 For example, a number of jurisdictions require first-year law students to register with the state bar commission within sixty days, ninety days, or longer (i.e., 120 days) of beginning their legal education if they intend to sit for the state’s bar examination.
 Every student is strongly advised to personally confirm requirements and deadlines with the bar examiners in the jurisdiction in which they intend to sit for the bar exam.
 Bar exam information can be found in the Career Development Office.
-In addition, the Associate Dean for Administration and Finance, Eric Pearson, is available to meet with students to answer bar related questions.

 Annual University commencement ceremonies are held in May and December.
 Students who complete their degree programs in the spring semester are required to be present at the annual commencement exercises in May to receive their degrees.
 Students who complete their degree programs in the fall semester may attend commencement ceremonies in December.
 Diplomas will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.
 Students who complete their degree programs during summer receive their degrees at the end of the Summer Sessions, but no ceremony is held.
 These students may participate in the preceding May Commencement.
 All candidates who receive degrees at the end of a fall semester or summer session are listed in the next annual commencement program.